The Shining (novel): Adaptations

 The novel was adapted into a 1980 feature film of the same name directed by Stanley Kubrick and co-written with Diane Johnson.
-King himself wrote the screenplay, which was initially very faithful to the novel but rejected by Kubrick.
+King himself wrote a screenplay, which was initially very faithful to the novel but rejected by Kubrick.
 Although King himself remains disappointed with the adaptation, having criticized its handling of the book's major themes and of Wendy's character, it is regarded as one of the greatest horror films ever made.
 King's disdain of the film has not lessened in recent years, with his 2018 novel The Outsider even including a jab about how poorly done Kubrick's interpretation of the film is.
 The film adaptation of Doctor Sleep, released in 2019, was written and directed by Mike Flanagan and served as a direct sequel to the Kubrick film, but it also heavily utilizes and adapts elements of The Shining novel, including Jack's original story being incorporated into the adult Danny's arc, the effects of alcoholism, and the story's conclusion being used for the film's climax, which ultimately led to it earning King's approval.

 The novel was also later adapted into a television miniseries, which premiered in 1997 on ABC.
 King wrote and closely monitored the making of the series to ensure that it followed the novel's narrative.
 The miniseries garnered popular and critical acclaim, but in recent years has been received less fondly by critics compared to Kubrick's film.
 The novel was adapted into an opera of the same name in 2016.
 It is also being adapted into a stage play directed by Ivo van Hove and written by Simon Stephens.
 Ben Stiller is reportedly in talks to play Jack Torrance in a stage adaptation.
 A spin-off series titled Overlook is in development by J. J. Abrams and his production company Bad Robot.
 It was to air on HBO Max and explore the tales of the Overlook Hotel.
-However, by August 2021, the show did not move forward at HBO Max and was shopped to other outlets before Netflix picked up the following year.
+However, by August 2021, the show did not move forward at HBO Max and was shopped to other outlets before Netflix picked it up the following year.